 In the media, we often write the obit before the person dies.
 It's not as macabre as it sounds.
 We all know when someone is near the end, and reporters just want to make sure they have a proper tribute ready when that end inevitably comes.

 At this point, I think it's fair to starting writing obits for Jeb!
-Bush's presidential campaign, which is not dead yet but is surely on its way out.
-I can't predict the exact time of death, but with his polling numbers stubbornly stuck in the single digits and Republican voters looking for outsiders like Donald Trump and Ben Carson, it looks like death is the only avenue available for Jeb's 2016 campaign.
+Bush's presidential campaign, which is not dead yet but is surely on it's on its way out the door.
+I can't predict the exact time of death, but with his polling numbers stubbornly stuck in the single-digits and Republican voters looking for outsiders like Donald Trump and Ben Carson, it looks like death is the only avenue available for Jeb's 2016 campaign.
 His donation stream is slowing to a trickle.
 Jeb is still insisting that his campaign is not on life support—but if it's not on the respirator yet, that's because the respirator is out in the hallway, being pushed to his room.

 If this were actually an obit, I might start it like this: "The Jeb!
 Bush campaign was the early frontrunner in the 2016 presidential campaign but it was pushed aside by an electorate hungry for an outsider, and a nation uninterested in a third Bush presidency.
 His campaign lacked focus, and was plagued by a candidate who never earned the "adult in the room" title he tried so hard to create."
 That might sound a little harsh for an obit, but I can edit it later.
 The next sentence is easy: "The Jeb! campaign died on [DATE TK] at a hastily-called press conference in Miami.
 The campaign was surrounded by family and friends but Jeb!'s father and brother, who both served as president, were not present.
 A cause of death was not given.
 The campaign was 28 years old."